n00b69/woa-beryllium/guide/root.md

 #### Backing up your boot image
 > Sometimes flashing Magisk can cause a bootloop.
 To fix this, you'll need to restore a boot.img backup.

-Use the TWRP backup feature to make a backup of the boot partition.
+Use the OFOX backup feature to make a backup of the boot partition.

 ### Flashing Magisk
 - Flash the magisk.apk (you may have to rename it to magisk.zip) and reboot your phone.